-The Cayman Islands legal system is based on English common law, with the addition of local statutes which have, in many respects, changed and modernised the common law to be more suitable for local application.
+The Cayman Islands legal system is based on English common law, with the addition of local statutes which have, in many respects, adapted the common law to be more suitable for local application.

 The Islands have a good legal and judicial system and are constantly being upgraded to enhance their safety and reputation as a leading financial centre.

 The Cayman Islands is a parliamentary democracy with judicial, executive and legislative branches and holds its general elections every four years.
 Cayman has a “One Man, One Vote” electoral system, with 19 districts and each represented by one Member of Parliament.
 As of December 2020, the LA became known as Parliament and MLAs became Members of Parliament.Read More

 The Cayman Islands have been connected to Great Britain since the signing of the Treaty of Madrid in 1670.
 From that time until 1962, Cayman was linked to Jamaica as a dependency.
 In 1962, Jamaica chose to become independent, but the Cayman Islands decided to remain a British colony.